 For a complete list of courses, visit the Universidad Autónoma de Madrid website.

-Please note: Students are required to submit additional application materials for the UAM following admission to the Boston University program.
-Admission to the UAM is not guaranteed.
+Please note: Students are required to submit additional registration materials for the UAM following admission to the Boston University program.

 Housing & Student Services